Time Tracking

 The calculation is simple: if someone has one task in progress on a working day, that task gets credited with a full day.
 If they have two tasks in progress, each gets half a day, and so on.

 Because time tracking is based on historical data, it works back in time.
-If your team has been diligent about updating task statuses in the past, you'll get accurate time reports for previous months — even if you just connected Teamplify today.
+You'll get accurate time reports for previous months — even if you just connected Teamplify today.

 Viewing time reports